inchworks/webparts/README.md

 ## Features

-This is an assorted set of Go packages shared between a couple of Inchworks web applications.
+A set of Go packages that support building a web application.

 - limiterhandler : rate limiting of HTTP requests to mitigate password guessing and other probes.
 - monitor : maintains and reports the liveness of a set of clients that are polling a server.